sertchan/sertchan/README.md

 ### Arda Seyhan Temli

 As you can see I am a full-stack software developer and Linux specialist, former Linux elitist.
 I'm very interested in system development with Rust at the moment.
-I love embedded systems (I've never worked with them :D).
+I love embedded systems.
+(I've never worked with them :D)

 ### Let's do some Questions & Answer here: